Vansh-Baghel/React_Things/Notes/React_Notes.md

 ## useState in React
 * useState is one of the **hook** functions and we always use it inside any component but not inside any nested function or outside the component.
 * Whenever we use react , the execution of the files take place only once .
-Means whenever we want to update any file component (the function which we write) , it doesnt change it.
+Means whenever we want to update any file component (the function which we write) , it doesnt change it ie this **('')**.
+* Always give the initial value in the paranthesis.
 * If we want to change anything in JS , we need our executer to go back to the file and read the component again .
-* **useState** here comes into picture , it accepts two arguments (oldName , newName) .
+* **useState** here comes into picture , it accepts two arguments **(oldName , newName)/(nameStored , newNameAssign)** .
 The newName can be updated as a function where ever needed.
 * Use destructing of arrays in this to assign variable to both the outputs , one oldValue and second newValue.
 * We cannot update the value using the equal to sign because when we call it as a function then it says the executer to **rerun** the component , which we need.

+## useState dependant on prev value
+* Many times we are using previous values so we can append them, therefore whenever our data is dependant on previous values use second argument of useState as a function and pass the storedValue argument (first arg of useState) as arg of this function .
+* Use spread operator to get all the storedValues.

 ## Dynamicallyn adding array el
 * We can do this by using map method and avoid manually adding each elements into the file.

 # Chp 6
 ## Styled components